mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-unsupported.rst

 - Sharding configurations
 - Indexes

-To ensure a successful sync, set up additional checks for these collections and collection features.
+To ensure a successful migration, script additional checks for these collections and collection features.
 For more information, see :ref:`c2c-verification`.